 Born in Eastwood on 9 August 1875, Thomas William Oates began his cricket career with Eastwood Collieries CC.
 In April 1896 he was chosen for the XXII Colts v Nottinghamshire and later appeared for J A Dixon's Colts XI v Nottingham Castle and for Nottinghamshire Colts v Yorkshire Colts in early May 1896.

-His debut for Nottinghamshire was at Northampton in May 1896 when he scored 21*, though his forte was in fact wicket-keeping.
-His only other Nottinghamshire match of 1896 was another minor affair v Worksop & District on August 31.
+His debut for Nottinghamshire was at Northampton that same month when he scored 21no, though his forte was, in fact, wicket-keeping.
+His only other Nottinghamshire match of 1896 was another minor affair v Worksop & District on 31 August.

 In 1919 he actually had a batting average of 30.76 and in 1911 of 20.66.
-Oates continued to represent Nottinghamshire until nearly 50 years of age and his final first-class match was for Nottinghamshire v Leicestershire at Leicester in June 1925.
-He held the Nottinghamshire record for dismissals (967: 744 catches and 223 stumpings) until it was broken by Chris Read in 2017
+Oates continued to represent Nottinghamshire until nearly 50 years of age and his final First-Class match was against Leicestershire at Leicester in June 1925.
+He held the Nottinghamshire record for dismissals (967: 744 catches and 223 stumpings) until it was broken by Chris Read in 2017.

-A miner by occupation, Oates always resided in Eastwood where he died on 18 June, 1949.
+A miner by occupation, Tom Oates always resided in Eastwood, where he died on 18 June, 1949.